pdjr-signalk/pdjr-skplugin-devantech/README.md

 (four digital inputs, two relay outputs) as an alarm annunciator at my ship's helm.

-The module's relay outputs operate an LED beacon and a piezo-electric sounder and are remotely operated by an alarm manager plugin in Signal K.
+The module's relays operate an LED beacon and a piezo-electric sounder and are used by an alarm manager plugin in Signal K.
-Signals from my two bilge installations (float switch and level sensor) are connected to the DS2242 inputs making their state available in Signal K.
+Float switch and level sensor signals from my two bilge installations are connected to the DS2242 inputs making their states available in Signal K.

-With some tweaking of the DS2242's 'Pulse/Follow' I also make the bilge sensor inputs directly drive the module's relay outputs, making bilge annunciation independent of Signal K.
+With some tweaking of the DS2242's 'Pulse/Follow' configuration I allow the bilge sensor inputs directly drive the module's relay outputs, making bilge annunciation independent of Signal K.

 ```
 {